OnsenUI/onsen.io/README.md

 The post file name is related with its publication date.
 For example, if you want the article to be published on January 15, 2016, call the file **2016-01-15.markdown**

-The post should observe the following layout:
+The post should use the following layout:

 ```
 ---
 author: your_id
 date: publication_date (for example **2014-02-04**, it should be the same of the file's name)
-id: blog_post_id (for example, if the title is "Introducing Onsen UI 1.0", the id should be something like **introducing-onsen-ui-1-0**)
+id: blog-post-id (for example, if the title is "Introducing Onsen UI 2.0", the id should be something like **introducing-onsen-ui-2-0**)
-title: "blog_post_title" (Uppercase the first character of important words, for example, **Introducing Onsen UI 1.0**)
+title: "Blog Post Title"
-tags: important_tags (separate by comma, for example: onsen ui, app ninja contest, showcase)
+tags: List of tags (comma separated list)
 ---

 A short preview of the blog post.

 <!-- more -->  //This tag indicates the end of the preview